 Next Generation Operational Control System (OCX)

 OCX will be delivered in increments.
-OCX Block 1 will replace the existing command and control segment and support the mission operations of the initial GPS III satellites.
+OCX Block 0 will launch and checkout the GPS III satellites.
 This version will introduce the full capabilities of the L2C navigation signal.
-OCX Block 1 is scheduled to enter service in 2016.
+OCX Block 1 is scheduled to enter service in 2017.

 OCX Block 2 will support, monitor, and control additional navigation signals, including L1C and L5.
-OCX Block 3 will support new capabilities added to future versions of GPS III.
-Any increments beyond OCX Block 3 will be phased to support future satellite generations.
+Any increments beyond OCX Block 2 will be phased to support future satellite generations.

 Launch Checkout Capability (LCC)